davelively14/locorum/README.md

     - Allow user to select older results, sort by date
     - Allow user to clear older results from search/edit menu
   - Display "as of" for each search
-  - Delete associated results when result_collection is deleted
 - Check TODOs

 ## v0.4 to do list